Free Mobile Home Info

 1. Equity - most of the time a lender will let you borrow from 65% to 75% of the current value of your home.
 Some lenders will use an appraised market value.
 Some lenders will use the book value from NADA.

-2. Credit - Your credit is very important to the lender.
-This will show them what kind of a person you are in regards to your other creditors and if you pay them on time.
+2. Credit - Great credit is best, but normal is usually fine too.
+Recent lates, mortgage lates, and a previous bankruptcy are not acceptable.
 Click here for more information if your credit is not the best.
 For mobile home equity loans, you should have a 680 score or better.
 The higher the score, the better the rate generally.

 4. Time - Usually, to get a loan funded there are many, many steps involved.
-Mobile home equity loans can take at least 3 weeks and up to 6 weeks to fund , given normal circumstances.
+Mobile home equity loans can take at least 4 weeks, given normal circumstances.
 Most of this time is due to the appraisal and title search for the property.
-Additionally, the lender has many other loans in process and cannot just work on your loan exclusively.

 5. Reason for Cash out - You will need to explain what the cash is for.
 If debt consolidation then you will likely need to provide actual statements from your accounts to be paid.
 If for Home Improvement, then you will likely need to break down what improvements you will be doing, how much each is expected to cost, and who will do the work (you or a contractor).